yimiaog2/lilyguoyimiao.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my homepage!
 I am a fourth year undergraduate student at the University of Illinois Urbana-Champaign (UIUC), majoring in [Engineering Physics](https://physics.illinois.edu), pursuing a dual degree in [Astronomy](https://astro.illinois.edu), minor in [Mathematics](https://math.illinois.edu).
+Scroll down or click on tabs above to learn more about me inside and outside Lab.

 Research Interest
 ======
 I am driven by a desire to expand human understanding of physical world and fundamental property of matter, and push the boundary of technology by science.
-My focus has therefore been on the electronic structure of 2D system with a particular interest in strongly correlated quantum states and topological materials.
-I am advised by Prof. Peter Abbamonte, Prof. Tai-Chang Chiang, and Prof. Pengjie Wang.
+My focus has therefore been on the experimental condensed matter physics with a particular interest in strongly correlated and topological quantum states of 2D system.
+I am advised by [Prof. Peter Abbamonte](https://physics.illinois.edu/people/directory/profile/abbamont), [Prof. Tai-Chang Chiang](https://physics.illinois.edu/people/directory/profile/tcchiang), and [Prof. Pengjie Wang](https://physics.illinois.edu/people/directory/profile/pengjiew).
+To learn more about my research, click on "Publication" and "Talks" tab above.

 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.